Lakay Nou: Production

 It was created by Pierre, and directed by Ricardo Trogi.
 According to Pierre, he had been interested in creating a television series centred on Quebec's Haitian community for a number of years, but faced indifference from the industry due to a perception that the concept would not appeal to mainstream audiences in Quebec, until finding a more receptive audience for his pitch following the George Floyd protests in 2020 and the resulting conversations about institutional racism.
 Pierre noted that TVA had previously had significant ratings success with dubbed versions of African-American television shows such as Diff'rent Strokes and The Cosby Show, thus proving that the province's television audience could be much more receptive to Black-themed shows than the television industry was giving them credit for.

 Writers of the series include Pierre, Souffront Darbouze, Angelo Cadet and Marie-Hélène Lebeau Taschereau.

 Pierre launched his own production firm, Productions Jumelage, to produce the series and other works highlighting people of colour in the province.

 Distribution

 The series was launched in January 2024 on Radio-Canada's Ici TOU.TV streaming platform, before premiering on the terrestrial network in April.

-A second season was released to TOU.TV in January 2025, with terrestrial broadcast again planned for the spring, and a third season is already in development.
+A second season was released to TOU.TV in January 2025, with terrestrial broadcast again planned for the spring, and a third season was released in 2026.

 The first season was also added, in a version with English language subtitles, to the CBC Gem platform in 2025.